nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 # TAHub User Guide

-TAHub Level 3 (TAHub) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, TAHub can get your contact management tasks done faster than traditional GUI apps.
+TAHub Level 3 (TAHub) is a **desktop app for Teaching Assistants (TAs) to efficiently manage student-related information**, optimized for use via a Command Line Interface (CLI) while still offering the benefits of a Graphical User Interface (GUI).
+If you can type fast, TAHub can handle your tasks faster than traditional GUI apps.

-This app is designed for Teaching Assistants (TAs) who are experienced with using the CLI and are comfortable with command-based interactions.
-However, if you're new to the CLI and still want to try TAHub, there’s a detailed **Quick Start** section to help you get started smoothly and become familiar with the commands.
+Designed to streamline the workload of TAs, TAHub goes beyond basic contact management by including powerful features such as **calculating aggregate scores**, **marking attendance**, and **tracking grades**.
+These functionalities make it an essential tool for TAs looking to manage student records and assessments effectively.
+If you're new to CLI-based apps, a comprehensive **Quick Start** section is available to help you get up to speed quickly and confidently.

 <!-- * Table of Contents -->
 <page-nav-print />